SanuliGehara/Portfilo/README.md

-# Portfoilo
+# Portfolio
-This repo contains all the files  for my portfoilo project built using React and Tailwind CSS
+This repo contains all the files  for my portfolio project built using React and Tailwind CSS